 The Onsite Interview

-Applicants are welcomed to have family members accompany them to the interview session.
-Family members accompanying applicants can attend the Program presentation and tour, but will not be able to otherwise participate in the interview process.
+Applicants are welcome and encouraged to have family members accompany them to the interview session.
+Family members accompanying applicants are encouraged to attend the Program presentation and tour, but will not be able to otherwise participate in the interview process.

 It is important to understand that acceptance into any PA program is a highly competitive process.
 Meeting our entrance requirements in no way guarantees acceptance.
 Most competitive students will meet and exceed our entrance requirements.